GitHub repository with all resources: https://github.com/Microttus/LightCare

 Available at: Biltema, Amazon

-For the car challenge project, there are some basic rules for the available components.
+For the car challenge project, there are some basic rules regarding the components you can use.

-The requirements for the components for use to build the car are provided as a list in the section below.
-There are some components you have to include, such as the Arduino, and some optional components you can choose from, if you think it will make your car faster.
+The requirements for the components are listed in the section below.
+Some components, such as the Arduino, are mandatory, while others are optional and can be chosen if you think they will make your car faster.

-The frame of the car are to be designed yourself and made by using either printing in PLA plastic, cutting it out of acrylic plates on the laser cutter or by using the CNC machine.
-The wheels can also optional be made with the same production methods.
-Soldering for the wires and screws and glue for assembling are of course allowed.
+You must design the car’s frame yourself, and it should be made either by 3D printing in PLA plastic, cutting from acrylic plates using the laser cutter, or machining with the CNC machine.
+The wheels can also be made using these methods if you wish.
+Soldering wires and using screws or glue for assembly are, of course, allowed.

 Arduino Uno x1